Reversible Trapping of Colloids in Microgrooved Channels via Diffusiophoresis under Steady-State Solute Gradients

-Here, we report a new focusing mechanism through which sub-micron particles can be rapidly and reversibly accumulated within dead-end structures (namely, microgrooves) by means of a steady-state gradient.
-In contrast with other focusing strategies, in our system a steady-state particle distribution is achieved within a few minutes meanwhile the concentration peak remains below the packing limit, thereby avoiding irreversible effects such as particle clustering and device clogging.
-Experimental and numerical investigations show that the particle behavior is governed by the interplay between flow hydrodynamics, Brownian motion, DO and DP effects.
-Remarkably, the numerical simulations predict a non-vanishing total particle velocity, $\mathbf{u}_\mathrm{p}$, at the focusing point.
-The particle accumulation process is reversible and colloids can be transported into and out of the grooves multiple times by switching between different flow streams.
+Here, we report a new focusing mechanism through which sub-micron particles can be rapidly and reversibly accumulated within dead-end structures (microgrooves) by means of a steady-state gradient.
+In contrast with other focusing strategies, a steady-state particle distribution is achieved within a few minutes meanwhile the concentration peak remains well below the packing limit, thereby avoiding irreversible effects such as particle clustering and device clogging.
+The particle accumulation process is hence fully reversible and colloids can be transported into and out of the grooves multiple times by switching between different flow streams.